How to light a scene using only practicals

 With modern equipment, fewer and fewer lights are required to get a good picture.
 Affordable cameras are being made to perform well in low light situations, opening up more creative lighting possibilities than ever.

-What is Practical Lighting?
+What is practical lighting?

 The phrase “practical lighting” comes from the lights seen on camera.
 For instance, a three point lighting setup may be used on the subject, but a lamp is in the shot and its on.
 The lamp is a light source as well and is known as practical light.
 You can use practical lights to your advantage if it is all you are working with.